-Repurchase agreements (repo) - the Section continues to recognise and value the securities that are delivered out as collateral, and includes them in the financial statements.
+Repurchase agreements (repo) - the Bank Section continues to recognise and value the securities that are delivered out as collateral, and includes them in the financial statements.
 The cash received is recognised as an asset and the obligation to pay it back is recognised as a payable amount.
 These agreements are valued on an amortised cost basis.

-The fair value of annuities purchased by the Trustee, which fully provide the benefits for certain members, are estimated to be immaterial by the Trustee.
+We have estimated that the fair value of annuities purchased in the Trustee's name, which fully provide the benefits for certain members, are immaterial.
 The asset has therefore been excluded from these financial statements.
 The cost of purchasing these annuities is reported within the Fund Account under 'Benefits paid or payable'.